sigSEGAgenesis/grimoire/GRIMOIRE_README.md

 - Most pwn challenges: pull the binary local (scp) and use full grimoire.
 - Locked-down boxes where you can't install: use grimoire-lite in place.
 - The offset finder needs core dumps (`ulimit -c unlimited`, which it sets).
-  It reports VERIFIED vs candidate honestly — a candidate is a hypothesis;
+  It reports VERIFIED vs candidate honestly, a candidate is a hypothesis;
   confirm it before building on it.
 Messy crash dynamics (frame writes, non-clean ret) can mask control even when the offset is right.

 ## Ethos
-Analyze, suggest, scaffold — never autofire, never off-box.
+Analyze, suggest, scaffold, never autofire, never off-box.
 The brake is the point.
 This is a setup that respects the tools it orchestrates and the person running it.